isa-ulisboa/msc-gis/exercises/msc-gis-ex07_editing_ArcGIS.md

 ![area](./images/ex07_arcgis_img08.jpg)

-   - Start with a polygon near the Tapada boundary.
+   - Start with a polygon near the `Tapada` boundary.
 When drawing the border of the polygon  that overlays the boundary, make sure to follow the vertices to make the two lines to completely overlay.

    - For the next polygon, which should be contiguous with the first one, it can share one the sides.
-You can use the tool 2 - Autocomplete Polygon - which can use one of the sides of the first polygon to autocomplete.
+You can use the tool 2 - **Autocomplete Polygon** - which can use one of the sides of the first polygon to autocomplete.

-   - The tool 3 - Trace - is useful when you want to reuse a border of an existing feature.
+   - The tool 3 - **Trace** - is useful when you want to reuse a border of an existing feature.
 It will snap automatically to that line, to autocomplete a polygon.

    - To avoid open spaces between polygons, you can start by digitizing a large polygon of the whole area (or make a copy of the boundary layer), and then use the split tool to divide it into several parcels.
-Take a look at the series of tools available for feature modification at the Editor tool gallery.
+Take a look at the series of tools available for feature modification at the **Editor tool** gallery.

   ![area](./images/ex07_arcgis_img09.jpg)

-   - Notice the Edit vertices tool, which you can use to move vertices as with line features
+   - Notice the **Edit vertices** tool, which you can use to move vertices as with line features

-   - Another useful tool is Align Edges, which allows you to close gaps between edges that should overlay.
-Do use it, you need to activate Map Topology
+   - Another useful tool is **Align Edges**, which allows you to close gaps between edges that should overlay.
+Do use it, you need to activate **Map Topology**

   ![area](./images/ex07_arcgis_img10.jpg)